Providing for children with special needs

 Special needs provisions

 In most cases, government benefits require the recipient to have no more than a certain amount of assets or income or both in order to qualify.
-Children with physical or mental disabilities who would otherwise qualify for benefits might not qualify if they either inherit or are given assets from their parents outside of a trust structure, or if they receive a settlement as the result of medical malpractice, an accident that was the cause of their disability, etc.
+Children with physical or mental disabilities who would otherwise qualify for benefits might not qualify if they either inherit or are given assets from their parents outside of a trust structure, or if they receive a settlement as the result of, for example, medical malpractice, an accident that caused their disability, etc.

 The government generally looks at assets in a standard trust that can be spent on behalf of the person with a disability as that person’s income or assets, which would usually disqualify the beneficiary from receiving government benefits.